bandonga/bandonga.github.io/collections/_kubernetes/0-intro.md

 It exposes an interface for 3rd party container runtimes to plug into, such as docker, containerd or CRI-O.

 **Kube-proxy**: Responsible for local cluster networking.
 Manages IP Addresses, local IP tables, routing and load balancing the traffic on the pod's network.

+**DNS** service has a static IP address that is hardcoded into every pod cluster.
+Every new service is registred automatically with the cluster's DNS (CoreDNS is used).

+### Packaging apps

+1. package as a container
+2. wrapped in a pod
+3. deployed via a declarative manifest file (YAML).

+### Declarative model

+The desired state